freshworks/crayons/CONTRIBUTING.md

 ### Commit the changes to Github

-Crayons repository uses github pre commit hooks, follow the below steps to commit your changes to github
+The Crayons repository uses GitHub's pre-commit hooks.
+To commit your changes,

-1. Make your changes to the file and add the untracked files to staging area.
+1. Make your changes to the files and add the untracked files to the staging area.

 2. Run `git commit`.